Dilworth and Jackson State host Prairie View A&M - WTOP News

 Prairie View, Texas; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Jackson State faces Prairie View A&M after Taleah Dilworth scored 22 points in Jackson State’s 69-54 loss to the Texas Southern Tigers.
+BOTTOM LINE: Jackson State visits Prairie View A&M after Taleah Dilworth scored 22 points in Jackson State’s 69-54 loss to the Texas Southern Tigers.

-The Panthers have gone 4-2 in home games.
-Prairie View A&M is 1-4 against opponents with a winning record.
+The Panthers are 4-2 on their home court.
+Prairie View A&M ranks fourth in the SWAC with 21.9 defensive rebounds per game led by Ash’a Thompson averaging 3.1.

-The Tigers have gone 3-1 against SWAC opponents.
-Jackson State ranks third in the SWAC shooting 28.6% from 3-point range.
+The Tigers are 3-1 in SWAC play.
+Jackson State allows 70.0 points to opponents and has been outscored by 14.2 points per game.

 Prairie View A&M averages 63.6 points per game, 6.4 fewer points than the 70.0 Jackson State gives up.
-Jackson State averages 4.9 made 3-pointers per game this season, 0.5 fewer makes per game than Prairie View A&M gives up.
+Jackson State averages 55.8 points per game, 12.4 fewer points than the 68.2 Prairie View A&M allows to opponents.

-The Panthers and Tigers meet Saturday for the first time in conference play this season.

-Dilworth is scoring 15.1 points per game with 2.0 rebounds and 1.0 assist for the Tigers.
+Dilworth is scoring 15.1 points per game and averaging 2.0 rebounds for the Tigers.

 LAST 10 GAMES: Panthers: 3-7, averaging 58.1 points, 29.7 rebounds, 10.1 assists, 7.2 steals and 4.3 blocks per game while shooting 37.5% from the field.
 Their opponents have averaged 68.9 points per game.